 Uninterested – not interested

-Tips to Master your English for Competitive Exams
+How to Improve General English for Competitive Exams?

 Here are a few tips and tricks to improve English for competitive exams: